ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 ## Level 3 contribution

-A level 3 contribution introduces a new vendor-specific component.
+A level 3 contribution introduces a new third party-specific component.
-This is only applicable if vendors are unable to:
+This is only applicable if third parties are unable to:

 *   Find a component that exists for their use case.
 *   Request feature improvements to meet their use case.
-*   Propose a component that applies to other vendors.
+*   Propose a component that applies to other third party services.

-### Vendor expectations
+### Expectations of third parties

 *   Write and propose a design review.
 *   Tests must be able to catch breakage.